tylermcgraw/rock-paper-scissors/README.md

-Play a single round of rock, paper, scissors in the console using Javascript
+Play multiple rounds of rock, paper, scissors in the console using Javascript